Building Better Opportunities: Getting Cumbria to Work

 October 7, 2019

-For further information about this project and/or upcoming events, please contact the team on 07462 055134 or visit the BBO GCtW website: www.gettingcumbriatowork.org.uk
+As always, for further information about this project and/or upcoming events, please contact the team on 07462 055134 or visit the BBO GCtW website: www.gettingcumbriatowork.org.uk

 Getting Cumbria to Work: Barrow and South Lakeland (GCtW) is a Building Better Opportunities (BBO) project that serves the local authority areas of South Lakeland and Barrow.
 This programme is funded by the National Lottery Community Fund and the European Social Fund (ESF) who are co-investing in local projects tackling the root causes of worklessness, promoting social inclusion and driving local jobs and growth.
 It is one of three projects in Cumbria being funded by the European Social Fund and the National Lottery, through the National Lottery Community Fund and is led by Cumbria CVS.